 8. Get Familiar With the 50-30-20 Rule.
 A general rule of thumb is that your basic needs (necessary food, housing, bills, etc.) should account for about 50% of your after tax Wants should fit in about 30%.
 This includes both short term like going out to eat or tickets to your favorite sporting event, and long term like saving up for vacation trips or those designer pumps you’ve been drooling over.
 The remaining 20% should go to savings, investments, and paying off debts.
 It’s important to be really strict about what constitutes a want or a need.
 You need to eat, but you don’t need to eat filet mignon.
-You need clothing, but you don’t need designer labels.
+And you need clothing, but you don’t need designer labels.
 You need to be able to get to work, but you don’t need a high-priced luxury SUV with vanity plates and an upgraded sound system.

 9. Consider a Zero-Based Budget.
 This is a good practice for fine tuning your budget and finding ways to save more and spend less.
 In a zero-based budget, every dollar that comes in is assigned a purpose, until there is zero left unaccounted for.
 This doesn’t mean you spend every dollar.
 A good portion should be allocated to savings and investments (remember that 20%?).
 But if you know exactly where every dollar is supposed to go, you can make more informed decisions about just what you allow yourself to splurge on and what you cut out of your budget for now, or maybe even for good.
 Being mindful of where your money is going can help you to live better and feel more secure.